banzaicloud/pipeline/README.md

 ### Contributing

-Please read CONTRIBUTING.md for details on the code of conduct, and the process for submitting pull requests.
+Thanks you for your contribution and being part of our community.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
 When you are opening a PR to Pipeline the first time we will require you to sign a standard CLA.
-Thanks you for your contribution and being part of our community.

 ### License